TritonDataCenter/manta/docs/operator-guide.md

 in that directory to Manta.

 The most commonly searched logs are the muskie logs, since these contain logs for all requests to the public API.
-As with all logs, these are pushed to Manta hourly, and they're stored at /poseidon/stor/logs/YYYY/MM/DD/HH.
-There's one object in that directory per muskie server instance.
+There's one object in each `/poseidon/stor/logs/muskie/YYYY/MM/DD/HH/` directory per muskie server instance.
 If you need to look at the live logs (because you're debugging a problem within the hour that it happened, or because Manta is currently down), see "real-time logs" below.
 Either way, if you have the x-server-name from a request, that will tell you which muskie instance handled the request so that you don't need to search all of them.

 If Manta is not up, then the first priority is generally to get Manta up, and you'll have to use the real-time logs to do that.